jshin313/site/content/posts/college/low-level.md

   * Go to PTE in memory (RAM) and update the TLB
 * TLB Miss & Evict
   * Look in TLB and find no entry and also find that TLB is full
-  * Kick out the TLB entry that's been used the least (most recently)
+  * Kick out the TLB entry that's been used the least recently (LRU)
   * Find PTE and add to TLB
   * Use TLB entry to do translation